 The Grand Prix Series is intended as an added incentive to participate in club races and have some fun in the process.
-At the end of the series, prizes will be awarded to the top scoring male and female.
+At the end of the series, a trophy will be awarded to the top scoring male and female.

 The scoring will be calculated using the WMA age grading system and your score for the race will be calculated from your age-adjusted time*.
 You may enter as many of the races as you would like to and all results will contribute to your final score.
 Obviously, the more races you enter, the higher your score will be!

 To be eligible, you must be a paid up member of the club and must race wearing a club vest.
 In addition to the 10 races listed above, you have ONE opportunity to play a wild card and have the points from a race of your choice added to your overall score.**

 In order to have your points counted, you must communicate your choice of event to firstname.lastname@example.org about your race at least 1 week prior to the event and the race must be before 30 November.
 The league table will be updated and posted on the website so you can all see how you are doing.

 Good luck to you all!

 * The age used is your age on on the day of your race.
 The spreadsheets update your age automatically and we need your DOB details from your membership form to give you a score.
 Technically, your score is calculated from your age- and gender-adjusted speed as a percentage of the world record speed for the event.
 We are using WMA 2015 tables to calculate the age grade % using the free online calculator supplied by: